 Pour both liquids simultaneously into the champagne glass.

-Wear gloves, hydrogen peroxide is corrosive and can cause skin burns.
+- Hydrogen peroxide is corrosive and can cause skin burns.
 Contact with the eyes can cause serious, long-term damage.
 Slow decomposition of the solution in storage may lead to a build-up of pressure in sealed containers.
+Protect the face when opening bottles of 30%Hydrogen peroxide.
 Hydrogen peroxide can form potentially explosive compounds with a wide variety of materials, including ketones, alcohols, esters, glycerine, aniline (phenylamine), triethylamine and sodium carbonate.

 Both the hydrogen peroxide and the blood must be fresh.
 Ask your local butcher for the blood.